redfactorlabs/concourse-smuggler-resource/README.md

 and command defined in the pipeline, will override the ones defined in `smuggler.yml`.

-This enables you to encapsulate all the implementation and not expose it in the pipelines, keeping the pipeline simple and letting you to distribute and reuse the resource as desired.
+This way smuggler becomes a framework to create any kind of resource with very little boilerplate.

 ## Wrapping other resources with smuggler

-As mention, you can read the raw JSON request from concourse from `stdin`, and write it directly the response to `stdout`.
-Additionally, with `source.filter_raw_request` all the smuggler config will be removed from the request.
+Smuggler passes the raw JSON request from concourse from `stdin` and returns back the response from `stdout` (if it is a valid response).

+Additionally, with `source.filter_raw_request` all the smuggler config will be strip from the request in `stdin`.

-With these features, it is really easy to wrap any third party resource and change their behaviour, you only need to bundle the resource in your image and shell out the resource.
+This way it is really easy to wrap any third party resource and change their behaviour.
+Simply copy the other resource commands in your image and call them directly.

 For example, use S3 resource to generate some default content if the file is not in the bucket, and behave as usual otherwise: